 You need to have proof of insurance when you're pulled over or in an accident and authorities ask to see it.
 You also need proof of car insurance when buying or registering a vehicle.
 Your car insurance card or the proof of coverage letter you get from your car insurance company are the most common forms of proof of insurance.

-In this article:
+In this article

 What is proof of insurance?

-- Policy number.
+- Policy coverages

 How do I get proof of insurance?

-When do I show proof of insurance?
+When do I need to show proof of insurance?

-When you are pulled over
+When you're pulled over

-When you're involved in an accident
+When you're in a car accident

 When buying a car

-When financing a vehicle
+When you finance a vehicle

-When registering a vehicle
+When you register a vehicle